anjali-001/anjali-001/README.md

 Hey there ⚡

 I am Anjali.
-Full stack developer, content writer and a painter(read it un artiste with a french accent). 📚 👩‍💻
+Full stack developer & a painter(read it un artiste with a french accent). 📚 👩‍💻
  - Working to upskill on data structures and algorithms. 🌱
  - Pronouns- she/her
  - Love CSS(*sarcasm?*) 💕